Application deadline: November 15, 2020

-The selected composer will have the opportunity to participate in a private reading session and panel on Friday, March 27, 2020 from 4:45-5:30 pm at San Francisco Conservatory of Music.
-At this session, the composer’s piece will be read by the ensemble, with feedback following from the musicians, Artistic Director Eric Dudley, and award-winning composer, Michael Gilbertson.
-The winning work will be performed on Saturday, March 28, as part of SFCMP’s subscription series concerts, at 8pm at Flight Deck in downtown Oakland, CA.
+Additionally, the selected composer will have the opportunity to participate in an online workshop session and panel on Friday, March 12, 2021 from 3:00 – 4:00pm Pacific Time.
+At this session, the composer’s piece will be read by the performer with feedback from the musician and panel: Artistic Director Eric Dudley, and Bay Area composer Michael Gilbertson.
+The winning work will be dress-rehearsed and performed on Saturday, April 10, 2021 as part of our subscription series concerts at ODC Theater in the Mission District of San Francisco.

-Applicants apply by submitting a completed score and parts along with a written narrative about the motivation behind the music and its connection to composer Louis Andriessen.
-Above all, the judges for this year’s search are looking for work with a unique contemporary musical voice that represents the adventurous and iconoclastic spirit embodied by a figure like Louis Andriessen.
+Applicants apply by submitting completed scores (2-3) along with a short written narrative about the motivation or inspiring factors behind each submitted piece.
+Above all, the judges are seeking to identify a unique contemporary musical voice that responds to the adventurous and cross-genre efforts embodied by a figure like Olly Wilson.

 WHO IS ELIGIBLE TO APPLY